-Assessment of 1 person C.P.R. on a manikin Command given: - "The patient has been assessed as not responsive, not moving and is unconscious.
+Assessment of 1 person C.P.R. on a manikin

+Command given: -

+"The patient has been assessed as not responsive, not moving and is unconscious.
 The patient is not breathing normally after 2 initial rescue breaths have been delivered".

-Command given: - "Operator ready" Failure to immediately attempt to take up hand position for E.C.C.
-Occasional incorrect position of the compressing hand on the sternum for E.C.C \Box $\underline{\text{Totally}}$ incorrect position of compressing hand on the sternum for E.C.CO Note: Upon hand position being located for E.C.C.
-Command given: "Operator commence" Note: timing for 5 complete cycles, beginning with E.C.C., to commence on this command Failure to begin C.P.R. commencing with E.C.CO Failure to attempt rescue breathingO Failure to maintain backward head tilt during rescue breathingO Occasional failure to maintain backward head tilt during rescue breathing \Box Failure to consistently achieve a seal during inflationsO Failure to consistently achieve correct chest inflation during rescue breathing C Failure to consistently achieve sufficient chest depth during E.C.CO Failure to consistently achieve correct hand position for E.C.C.
-Occasional incorrect hand positions for E.C.C Occasional incorrect pressure for E.C.C Not maintaining a consistent rate during C.P.R \Box Not counting E.C.C compressions aloud (The E.C.C. count shall be given aloud commencing with "1" then "5, 10, 15, 20, 25, 26, 27, 28, 29, 30", or "1 to 30" or any other variation starting with "1 and ending with 30".)
-Not Maintaining Correct Ratio of 30:2 Incorrect rescue breathing technique Occasional incorrect mouth seal during rescue breathing \Box Occasional over/under inflation of lungs Not observing rise and fall of chest during rescue breathing
+Command given: - "Operator ready"

+Failure to immediately attempt to take up hand position for E.C.C.
+0 Occasional incorrect position of the compressing hand on the sternum for E.C.C Totally incorrect position of compressing hand on the sternum for E.C.C 0 Note: Upon hand position being located for E.C.C.
+Command given: "Operator commence" Note: timing for 5 complete cycles, beginning with E.C.C., to commence on this c nemmand Failure to begin C.P.R. commencing with E.C.C.
+Failure to attempt rescue breathing 0 Failure to maintain backward head tilt during rescue breathing 0 Occasional failure to maintain backward head tilt during rescue breathing Failure to consistently achieve a seal during inflations 0 Failure to consistently achieve correct chest inflation during rescue breathing C Failure to consistently achieve sufficient chest depth during E.C.C 0 Failure to consistently achieve correct hand position for E.C.C 0 Occasional incorrect hand positions for E.C.C Occasional incorrect pressure for E.C.C.
+Not maintaining a consistent rate during C.P.R Not counting E.C.C compressions aloud (The E.C.C. count shall be given aloud commwith "1" then "5, 10, 15, 20, 25, 26, 27, 28, 29, 30", or "1 to 30" or any other variation with "1 and ending with 30".) starting Not Maintaining Correct Ratio of 30:2 Incorrect rescue breathing technique Occasional incorrect mouth seal during rescue breathing Occasional over/under inflation of lungs Not observing rise and fall of chest during rescue breathing
-,

-Rough handling of patient
+Rough handling of patient t

-Other deductions (specify)
+Other deductions (specify y)

-Note: Assessor to time competitor over 5 con nplete cycles

-Command given at the completion of the 5th cycle
+Note: Assessor to time co Command given at the c "Operator halt.
+The patic completion of the 5th c ycle

-"Operator halt.
-The patient is now breathing normally"

-Not declaring assessment that "Patient is now b preathing normally"
+Not declaring assessment t that "Patient is now br eathing normally"

-Record of timing for 5 complete cycles
+Record of timing for 5 co mplete cycles

-Record time taken for competitor to complete 5 breaths = 1 cycle.
-5 full cycles - 30 compress ion / 2 rescue
+Record time taken for con breaths = 1 cycle. npetitor to complete 5 f full cycles - 30 compre ssion / 2 rescue

-Note: Timing to start on first compression an rescue breath on the 5 th cycle d timing to stop at the co mpletion of the 2 nd
+Note: Timing to start on t rescue breath on the 5 th timing to stop at the completion of the 2 nd

 5 cycles completed in

 Deductions:

-Assessor to tick the appropriate timing deduc ction
+Assessor to tick the appr opriate timing deduct ion

 Slower than 2:05.00 4 point deduction

 2:03.00 - 2:04.99 2 point deductions

 2:01.00 - 2:02.99 1 point deduction

 1:55.00 - 2:00.99 Nil deduction

 1:53.00 - 1:54.99 1 point deduction

 1:51.00 - 1:52.99 2 point deduction

 1:50:00 - 1:50.99 3 point deduction

-Faster than 1:50.00 4 point deduction
+Faster than 1:50.00 4 point deduction $\overline{\Box}$

-Note 1: Judges to complete marking C.P.R. on manikin assessment.
+Note 1: Judges to comple te marking C.P.R. on m anikin assessment.

-Note 2: Judges are not to confer on any observed faults.
-All judges need to have independently recorded the same major deduction for it to be accepted.
+Note 2: Judges are not to recorded the same major I to have independently

-Note 3: If both a major and a minor fault is given by judges, then a minor fault only will be recorded.
+Note 3: If both a major and recorded. d a minor fault is given by judges, then a minc r fault only will be

+T-tal Number Total Number

 Total Number Major Faults Total Number Minor Faults

 Timing Deductions

 Signature of Assessor